poelstra/ts-stream/README.md

 # Status

-The package has successfully been used in production in a large (closed-source, unfortunately) project for over a year now.
+The package has been battle-tested in production in a large (closed-source, unfortunately) project for many years now.

-However, there's always room for improvement.
+However, there's always room for improvement, see open issues for ideas.
-Especially details around `abort()` are not finalized (see e.g. #24).
-A number of TODO's in the code need some love.
+A number of small TODO's in the code need some love.
 A number of methods are still marked as experimental (and basically undocumented nor unit-tested).
 They need to be refined (probably by making a few examples with them) or removed.
 Also some smaller things may change, such as the 'grouping'/naming of certain functionality (especially Stream and Transform and their `map` etc).

-Feedback on what you like and dislike about the API is welcome!
-Just file an issue on the Github project!

 # TODO

-Stuff that needs to be done before calling it 1.0, in arbitrary order (more items will be added to this list though...):
-- Stabilize API (most notably abort handling and methods marked experimental)
-- More and better documentation, mostly updating the examples and including abort handling, error best-practices, etc.
+- More and better documentation, mostly updating the examples and including docs on abort handling, error best-practices, etc.
 - More unit tests, cleanup of existing ones (all 'core' functionality is already 100% covered except filter(), aiming for 100% coverage though)
 - Set of 'standard' Transforms like Merge, Split, Queue, Batch, Limit, etc.
 - Wrappers for Node streams (some already done), iterators, etc.
-- Verify browser support
-- Add UMD version of module?
 - Support transducers (if possible: need backpressure)
 - Address TODO's in code
-- Refine or remove experimental stuff
+- Refine or remove methods marked as experimental

 # Contributing